-And let’s face it, tech gimmicks or not, the enjoyment of riding an e-scooter that can rocket along at 25mph is something most people can appreciate (although admittedly it can definitely feel like too much power for some).
+And let’s face it, tech gimmicks or not, the enjoyment of riding an e-scooter that can rocket along at 15mph without breaking a sweat is something most people can appreciate.

 Electric scooters are only growing in popularity, they’re nippy, fun, and they're a lot more portable than the best electric bikes.
 They might be the mode of personal transport you’ve been looking for.
-We’ve reviewed and rated the best you can buy, because while they may all look quite similar, not all electric scooters are created equal.
+I’ve reviewed and rated the best you can buy because while they may all look quite similar, not all electric scooters are created equal.

 Electric scooters are more than just scooters with batteries.
-As glib as that statement may be, it's also true: they're a lot faster than regular scooters, they're a heck of a lot heavier, and the electric scooters are also far more controllable than their manual cousins.
+As glib as that statement may be, it's also true: they're a lot faster than regular scooters, and they're a heck of a lot heavier.

 You're unlikely to be pulling off any sick tricks on these – and at top speed, you should not even be attempting it – but the benefit of a little torque in your wheels means you'll be expertly manoeuvring up hills and speeding along the streets in no time.